 - Hands must be washed (even if you think nothing touched you) after handling allergens.

 - There’s a large dining table and a whole section has been marked off for Kid Two.
 Since the kids are much older and messes aren’t too bad, everyone is at the main table and specific allergens don’t go into the marked off space.

 Top Questions on Cross Contact and Cross Contamination Answered

 Before I answer the questions, first I want you to watch the video on this post about cross contact.
 I SHOW YOU what it can look like in a home and even commercial setting.
 This cross contamination example is one of my faves because it’s happening in homes everyday.

 Often times, people think it’s OK to share equipment or a facility.
 When you watch the video you’ll quickly understand how EASY it is to transfer allergens from one place to the next.

 What does gluten contamination feel like?
 (Symptoms of cross contamination)

 This will be unique to you.
 For most people who need to avoid gluten, when there’s been cross contamination/contact, they say “they’ve been glutened”.
 It means they have the symptoms they normally experience when eating gluten.

 For some people, the symptoms are mild (compared to if they had eaten normal serving), especially when compared to their life pre-diagnosis.
 For others, it’s catastrophic.
-We know one person who was in the ER then had to stay in hospital for weeks from TRACE AMOUNTS of gluten.
+I know one person who was in the ER then had to stay in hospital for weeks from TRACE AMOUNTS of gluten.

 Your reaction will be unique to you, but this also highlights why it’s so important to take elimination and avoidance so seriously.